Tiimber/terminal-notification/README.md

 It's possible to add your own sounds to this setup, follow [this guide] [3] to add your own.

+**Note!** - If you are using Growl for Mac, there are not yet any support for playing sounds.

 **Linux**

-For the NOTIFICATION > SOUND, these sounds should be sounds that can play with aplay (all bundled with this project should work).
+For the NOTIFICATION > SOUND, these sounds should be sounds that can play with aplay (all sounds bundled with this project should work).
+They are entered with the relative or full path to the file.

+**Windows**

+For the NOTIFICATION > SOUND, these sounds should be sounds that can play with sounder.exe (all sounds bundled with this project should work).
 They are entered with the relative or full path to the file.

 Future plans
 ------------